VHS Revival examines one of Cronenberg’s maligned early works and his continued struggles to break into Hollywood

 It’s hard to imagine how audiences would have received The Brood back in 1979.
 Fascinated with the metaphysical, filmmaker David Cronenberg was some way ahead of his time conceptually, and his interest in what would become known as ‘body horror’ was something moviegoers were distinctly unprepared for.
 Body horror was nothing new.
 In fact, as a narrative concept it can be traced back all the way to Mary Shelley’s Frankenstein.
-But lesser degrees of censorship and a generation desensitised by the high-profile horrors of the Vietnam War allowed for the concept a new platform, and boy did Cronenberg indulge us!
-Even now, almost four decades after it’s release, The Brood is a nasty experience, a bleak oddity as strangely engrossing as it is distressing, one that inevitably displeased audiences and critics alike.
-The movie would also mark the debut of three-time Academy Award winning composer Howard Shore, his wretched, nerve-jangling score helping to establish an almost ceaseless sense of alarm with its Psycho-esque strings and patient foreboding.
-What we get is a deeply ugly picture that transforms the maternal bond into a savage and inhuman outlet for death and destruction.
+But lesser degrees of censorship and a generation desensitised by the high-profile horrors of the Vietnam War allowed the concept a new platform, and boy did Cronenberg indulge us!
+Even now, almost four decades after it’s release, The Brood is a deeply nasty experience, a bleak oddity as engrossing as it is distressing, one that inevitably displeased audiences and critics alike.
+The movie would also mark the debut of three-time Academy Award winning composer Howard Shore, his wretched, nerve-jangling score helping to establish an almost ceaseless sense of dread with its Psycho-esque strings and ominous foreboding.
+What we get is a truly ugly picture that transforms the maternal bond into a savage and inhuman outlet for death and destruction.

 The Brood was Cronenberg’s sixth film in 10 years as a feature-length director.
 By then he had already garnered something of a reputation as a unique filmmaker, but he would struggle to break into the mainstream, despite producing low-budget productions that would prove relatively profitable (his first memorable feature Shivers (1975) would gross CAD 5,000,000 from a meagre CAD 180,000).
 But even the low-key Canadian scene had proven problematic for the precocious filmmaker, since critics, repulsed by his ‘pornographic’ ventures, held great influence over a relatively small, close-knit industry.
 In a two-part retrospective in 1992, Cronenberg would air his grievances to Global TV Toronto: “In Canada, the idea of doing a horror film was considered an aberration.
 I mean, this is something you certainly would not do for the National Film Board.
 Something that was fantastic and perverse and dark was perhaps not Canadian, or they didn’t know what to do with it.”